Azure/Microsoft-Defender-for-Cloud/Remediation scripts/Managed identity should be used in function apps/Logic App/readme.md

 # Logic Apps sample playbook to remediate

-This sample playbook allows you to remediate TLS verion of Azure Function following "TLS should be updated to the latest version for function apps" Microsoft Defender for Cloud recomendations.
+This sample playbook allows you to add System Managed Identity to Function App to remeidate "Managed identity should be used in function apps" Microsoft Defender for Cloud recomendations.
 The playbook leverages a "Managed Identity" which needs to be configured after deployment.
 This "Managed Identity" also requires the appropriate permissions on the resources that you would like to remediate.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fnoendscripting%2FMicrosoft-Defender-for-Cloud%2Fmain%2FRemediation%20scripts%2FTLS%20should%20be%20updated%20to%20the%20latest%20version%20for%20function%20apps%2FLogic%20App%2Fmdc-logicapp-LatestTLS-template.json)